fsi-open/datasource/doc/en/extensions/Symfony/core.md

 # Symfony Core Extension #

-Main and only purpose of this extension is to convert Symfony's Request object into array.
+Main and only purpose of this extension is to convert Symfony's Request object into an array of parameters.
-What's important it **must** be loaded as first extension, so can convert it before any other extension will try to access it (and throw Exception probably).

-It extends **datasource**.
+It loads event subscriber to **datasource** with highest priority to transform request before any other extension can access it.

 ## Requirements ##

-Symfony Http Foundation ("symfony/http-foundation")
+Symfony Http Foundation component ("symfony/http-foundation")

 ## Setup ##